-Internal registers are updated with a new angle value every $t{\rm ANG}$.
-Due to signal-path delay, the angle is $t{\rm RESPONSE}$ old at each update.
-In other words, $t{\rm RESPONSE}$ is the delay from the time of magnet sampling until generation of a processed angle value.
-The streaming protocols ABI and UVW, which require no external trigger, update every $t{\rm ANG}$ (if an angle change has occurred).
+Internal registers are updated with a new angle value every $t{ANG}$ .
+Due to signal-path delay, the angle is $t{RESPONSE}$ old at each update.
+In other words, $t{RESPONSE}$ is the delay from the time of magnet sampling until generation of a processed angle value.
+The streaming protocols ABI and UVW, which do not require external trigger, update every $t{ANG}$ (if an angle change has occurred).
 SPI, which is asynchronously clocked, results in a varying latency depending on sampling frequency and SCLK speed.
 The values that are presented to the user are copied from the data path to the output registers between 0 and 125 ns after the SPI falling chip-select edge.
-The first bit never contains data.
-If the SPI clock is 10 MHz, the data are clocked out after 1.6 μ s.
-Because the data are sampled in at the first clock edge at an age of maximum $t{RESPONSE}$, their age after the SPI transaction has finished is between 1.6 and $1.6 + t{RESPONSE}$ μ s.
+If the SPI clock is 10 MHz, the data are clocked-out after 1.6 $\mu$ s.
+Because the data are sampled in at the first clock edge at an age of maximum tRESPONSE, the age of the data after the SPI transaction finishes is between 1.6 and 1.6 + tRESPONSE $\mu$ s.